Organisation and Mandates of the Secretariat

 - liaises with Council of Europe external offices concerning matters within its sphere of competence, taking into account the specific responsibilities of the Office of the Directorate General of Programmes.

-To support the implementation of the Council of Europe action promoting democratic governance, participation, diversity, democratic innovation, gender equality, safeguarding individuals against threats to their dignity and integrity (trafficking, violence, etc.) and the protection of children’s rights.
+To support the implementation of the Council of Europe action promoting democratic governance, participation, diversity, gender equality, safeguarding individuals against threats to their dignity and integrity (trafficking, violence, etc.) and the protection of children’s rights.

 DGII has the task of preparing and implementing targeted programmes, policies and standard-setting mechanisms, and to co-operate in its field of competence with key outside partners including civil society organisations and other international institutions.